The 6 steps of concept testing: How to run a product concept test

-- What was your first impression of Concept A?
+- What was your first impression of each concept?

-- What are your favorite aspects of Concept A?
+- What are your favorite aspects of each concept?

-- What are your least favorite aspects of Concept A?
+- What are your least favorite aspects of each concept?

-- How often would you use Concept A?
+- How often would you use each concept?

 There don’t need to be too many questions, though, as it could lessen your overall learning: